centminmod/centminmod-redis/README.md

 Info:
 =======

 Redis server generator to create multiple Redis servers locally listening on 127.0.0.1 with starting port `STARTPORT=6479` and incrementally created additional redis servers via integer passed on `redis-generator.sh` command line.
-Written for CentOS 7 only with [centminmod.com](https://centminmod.com) LEMP stacks specifically.
+Written for CentOS 7 only with [centminmod.com](https://centminmod.com) LEMP stacks specifically though should work on any CentOS 7 or RHEL 7 based system.

 Requirements:
 =======